GraphQLGuide/book/text/type-system/field-arguments.md

+---
+title: Field arguments
+description: Arguments can be added to any field in the schema
+---

 # Field arguments

 Any field can accept a named, unordered list of [arguments].
 Arguments can be scalars, enums, or *input objects*.
 An argument can be non-null to indicate it is required.
 Optional arguments can have a default value, like `name` below.